 What: Much-loved Soho stalwart Café Boheme takes its inspiration from the Parisian cafes that line the streets of the French capital.
-That means at breakfastime, you can expect to tuck into a cheese and ham croissant or French toast topped with Chantilly cream and berry compote.
-There are all kinds of coffees to choose from too, as well as fresh fruit juices should you be feeling virtuous.
+That means at breakfast time, you can expect to tuck into a cheese and ham croissant, fresh eggs with smoked salmon, or French toast topped with Chantilly cream and berry compote.
+Coffee comes from Grind in Shoredich, while a range of cold-pressed juices includes the likes of orange, lemon, tangerine, grapefruit, turmeric and cayenne.

 Where: 13 Old Compton Street, W1D 5JQ

 Book now: Café Boheme

 What: After a casual spot for breakfast in Soho?
 This environmentally-friendly cafe is known for serving killer coffee and breakfast plates until 5pm every day.
 Choose the My Place breakfast which includes poached eggs, tomato salsa, mashed avocado and sourdough toast with butter and marmite, while further classic options include a kimchi cheese toastie, shakshuka and eggs benedict.

 What: Prefer to enjoy breakfast on the go?
 If you're in a rush, we recommend heading over to B Bagel on Wardour Street to grab one of its epic bagels to takeaway.
 Alongside plenty of classic options, it offers a wealth of dedicated breakfast bagels, with fillings such as sausage and hash brown, eggs royale and cream cheese and avocado.

 Book now: B Bagel

 Prefer to eat a little later in the day?
 Check out our round-up of the best places to grab lunch in Soho.